Undergraduate Students

 Graduate Students

-The Office of Graduate Studies will hold the Arts & Sciences Hooding and Recognition Ceremony on Friday, May 10, 2024, at 3 p.m. in Graham Chapel.
+The Office of Graduate Studies will hold the Arts & Sciences Hooding and Recognition Ceremony on Wednesday, May 13, 2026, at 3 p.m. in Graham Chapel.
 The Hooding & Recognition Ceremony recognizes the accomplishments of those who have completed a PhD or master’s degree in departments and programs in Arts & Sciences.
 Students will be recognized and cross the stage individually.

 Alternate Viewing Options

-Both ceremonies will be streamed live to additional locations on campus, and the ceremonies may also be viewed from off campus, using the embedded livestream links below.
+Both ceremonies will be streamed live to additional locations on campus, and the ceremonies may also be viewed from off campus, using the livestream links below.